 - 12.1 The shortlist should be drawn up as soon as possible after the closing date and to ensure fairness the process of shortlisting should involve an absolute minimum of two members of the recruitment panel.
-Shortlisted candidates are chosen on the basis of a comparison of the information provided in their (anonymised) application forms with the person specification, which is in turn based upon the job description. - 12.2 The shortlisting grid/matrix should only be completed after application forms have been numbered and have had their identifying information (including demographic data) removed (by someone not involved in the shortlisting process see clause 11.4) in order to ensure a systematic and objective procedure is followed (an example of the format used in a model shortlisting matrix is provided in Appendix 8). - 12.3 The chosen criteria for the post should be entered on the grid and each applicant's number should be inserted.
+Shortlisted candidates are chosen on the basis of a comparison of the information provided in their (anonymised) application forms with the person specification, which is in turn based upon the job description. - 12.2 The shortlisting grid/matrix should only be completed after application forms have been numbered and have had their identifying information (including demographic data) removed (by someone not involved in the shortlisting process see clause 11.3 and 11.4) in order to ensure a systematic and objective procedure is followed (an example of the format used in a model shortlisting matrix is provided in Appendix 9). - 12.3 The chosen criteria for the post should be entered on the grid and each applicant's number should be inserted.
 The criteria should then be compared to the information supplied in the application form, inserting a tick or a cross to indicate whether or not these have been met.
 The columns should then be totalled. - 12.4 A clear distinction should be maintained between essential and desirable criteria, and any candidate who does not meet the essential criteria should not be shortlisted for interview.
-Desirable criteria can be used to further differentiate between those who have satisfied the essential criteria, if the shortlist is longer than required in terms of practicality. - 12.5 If, however, the (potential) employer is under an obligation to follow the 'disability confident' (or an equivalent) scheme (see clause 9.9) then in the event of a candidate who has declared a disability on the application form satisfying all of the essential criteria, that candidate should be interviewed. - 12.6 In the event of job applications being received from more than one applicant with a view to the role being undertaken on a job share basis, equal consideration must be given to such proposals, although in these circumstances each applicant is required to be assessed for the role on the merits of their individual application. - 12.7 Once shortlisting is completed, the record on the summary sheet for candidates who have been excluded from further consideration at this juncture should be updated by an administrator with the principal reason(s) for their exclusion documented in the appropriate location (see summary sheet Appendix 10). - 12.8 Following interviews (and/or additional assessments as and when appropriate), once a decision has been reached to offer the position to the chosen candidate, details of all unsuccessful candidates should be passed to administration for the summary sheet to be similarly updated with the principal reason(s) for their exclusion from further consideration. - 12.9 If there is a poor field of applicants and only one applicant meets the essential criteria, that person may be appointed but only after having undertaken a successful face to face interview.
+Desirable criteria can be used to further differentiate between those who have satisfied the essential criteria, if the shortlist is longer than required in terms of practicality. - 12.5 If, however, the (potential) employer is under an obligation to follow the 'disability confident' (or an equivalent) scheme (see clause 9.9) then in the event of a candidate who has declared a disability on the application form satisfying all of the essential criteria, that candidate should be interviewed. - 12.6 In the event of job applications being received from more than one applicant with a view to the role being undertaken on a job share basis, equal consideration must be given to such proposals, although in these circumstances each applicant is required to be assessed for the role on the merits of their individual application. - 12.7 Once shortlisting is completed, the record on the summary sheet for candidates who have been excluded from further consideration at this juncture should be updated by an administrator with the principal reason(s) for their exclusion documented in the appropriate location (see summary sheet Appendix 11). - 12.8 Following interviews (and/or additional assessments as and when appropriate), once a decision has been reached to offer the position to the chosen candidate, details of all unsuccessful candidates should be passed to administration for the summary sheet to be similarly updated with the principal reason(s) for their exclusion from further consideration. - 12.9 If there is a poor field of applicants and only one applicant meets the essential criteria, that person may be appointed to the position.
+However, this should only be after face to face interview has been undertaken to satisfy the recruitment panel as to the individual's suitability for the role in question.